Your team has painstakingly developed something that will help a lot of people. You’ve researched, designed, tested, and produced it.

 - Digital rewards

 This refers to all the ways time factors in.
-The most important thing to remember is that immediate costs and gains FAR outweigh future ones.
-It’s important to design a continuous flow of immediate gains.
+The most important thing to remember is that humans tend to weight immediate costs and gains FAR more than future ones.
+It’s important to design a continuous flow of little immediate eGains.
 Design as if future eCosts and eGains don’t exist.

 Temporal eCosts Include: